ibm-cloud-docs/openshift/openshift_images.md

 After you create the image pull secret, your containers must use the secret to be authorized to pull an image from the registry.
 You can add the image pull secret to the service account for the project, or refer to the secret in each deployment.
 For instructions, see [Using the image pull secret to deploy containers](/docs/openshift?topic=openshift-images#use_imagePullSecret).

 Image pull secrets are valid only for the OpenShift projects that they were created for.
 Repeat these steps for every namespace where you want to deploy containers.
-Images from [DockerHub](#dockerhub) do not require image pull secrets.
 {: tip}

 Before you begin: